pow-auth/pow_site/_guides/2019-09-14-password-breach-lookup-and-other-password-validation-rules.md

 end
 ```

-API lookups are expensive so we'll only do a lookup if the password has been changed, and the field doesn't already have an error.
-We also don't do any lookups in test environment.
+We'll only do a lookup if the password has been changed, and we don't do any lookups in test environment.

 ## Context-specific words, such as the name of the service, the username, and derivatives thereof

-We want to prevent context specific words such as if the username is `john.doe`, the password can't be `john.doe`, `johndoe`, `johndoe1` and so on.
-Likewise, our platform may be called `My App`, so we don't want to permit a password that's very similar to the name like `myapp`, `my_app`, `my app` and so on.
+We want to prevent context specific words.
+If the user id is `john.doe@example.com` (or `john.doe` if username), then the password can't be `john.doe@example.com` or `johndoeexamplecom` (or for username `john.doe00` or `johndoe001`).
+Likewise, our platform may be called `My Demo App` so we don't want to permit a passwords like `my demo app`, `my_demo_app` or `mydemoapp`.

 ```elixir
 defmodule MyApp.Users.User do